 Alright, so the Pokémon analogy might have broken down at some point before the end of that last sentence.
-But the Bestiary League is the highlight of Path of Exile: Bestiary, which also brings game-changing items, gems, and bosses to Path of Exile on March 2.
+But the Bestiary League is the highlight of Path of Exile: Bestiary, which also brings game-changing items, gems, and bosses to Path of Exile.

 For more self-improvement through swords and sorcery, try the best RPGs on PC.

 We are back in Wraeclast, the land of damned, dangerous monsters, but this time with the ability to weaken, stun, and then capture the creatures you come across – some 250 regular beasts, and 40 legendaries.
 Your progress is marked in the titular Bestiary, a lavishly illustrated book that now forms part of Path of Exile’s interface.

 Once caught, the beasts are sent to your menagerie – “a pretentious word for a zoo,” as game designer Chris Wilson puts it – where you can watch your majestic pets from a safe distance.
 But you won’t want to just do that and be done with it.
 You will want to take them out of their Victorian-style pens and beat them up in a process called Beastcrafting.